How To Maintain Your Longboard

 Longboards are designed to last for many years.
 The amount of time that a rider will be able to use their board will depend on the maintenance and care that they give it.

 Longboard Truck Cleaning

-It is pretty common for dirt and other residues to get in between your longboard trucks, which is why we recommend that you clean them on a monthly basis.
+It is pretty common for dirt and other residue to get in between your longboard trucks, which is why we recommend that you clean them on a monthly basis.
 The first step is to unscrew the trucks from the board and get yourself a fresh water hose or run it through tap water.
-The importance of rinsing with water is enormous and will help reveal all the dirt residues.
+The importance of rinsing with water is enormous and will help reveal the excess residue.

 Last but certainly not least is what you should do in case the trucks are clicking.
 In most cases, the problem is related to the bushings slipping out beneath the washer, which you should be able to fix by tightening with a bolt.